Saints and Angels links church and community

 “There was also an awareness of the bigger spiritual picture here – really an overt good vs. evil night!
 It has now developed into a community outreach,” she says.

 Approximately 1500 people attended the party at the Town and Horticultural Halls last year.
-This year Sue estimates that over 2000 people attended the four events.
+This year Sue estimates that over two thousand people attended the four events.
 The annual party has been going since 1999.

 Published 2003, Challenge Weekly